ziyuan-linn/p5WebcamPulse.js/README.md

 detector = new P5WebcamPulse();
 ```
 ### Methods
+1. P5WebcamPulse.setDetectionMode(mode)

-1. P5WebcamPulse.setDetectionMode(mode)\nSet the detection mode to either face or finger.
+Set the detection mode to either face or finger.
 ```
 detector.setDetectionMode("face");
 //or